Leproide/Amazon_URLShortener/README.md

   - Popup duration in milliseconds.

 ## Compatibility
+Ensure you have a userscript manager installed for your browser.
 This script has been tested on the following browsers:
 - ♡ Firefox ♡
 - Chrome (not on all version, fuck you google)

-Ensure you have a userscript manager installed for your browser.
+Chrome is a bloated, money-hungry disgrace of a browser that cripples extensions to shove its garbage ads down your throat.
+It’s a shameless cash grab masquerading as innovation.
+Do yourself a favor, ditch that dumpster fire and embrace Firefox, the browser that actually gives a damn about YOU

 ## Localization
 - **English:** The button text and alerts appear in English for non-Italian browsers.